wipegup/mod-4-gear-up-outlines/README.md

 ## Directions

+  1) Find your cohort folder

-  1) Fork the outline template
+  2) Fork the outline template

-  2) Complete the outline
+  3) Complete the outline

-  3) Name your md file with your TOPIC and LAST NAME (ex.
+  4) Name your md file with your TOPIC and LAST NAME (ex.
 Microaggressions_Hickmann.md)

   4) Submit PR and tag @emhickmann